leongjwm/yolov3/README.md

 The frames chosen are such that the time taken to complete the inference (inclusive of time taken to extract frames from the unprocessed video and producing the outputs) are less than twice the duration of the video, i.e. a 15 second video should take 30 seconds for the aforementioned processes to be completed.
 The time taken will be displayed on the console.

-The outputs should be produced in the source folder provided for the mounting.
+The outputs should be produced in the source folder involved in mounting.

 ## Debugging of Errors (FAQ)